digital-land/digital-land-frontend/README.md

 ## Getting started

+This documentation assumes you have installed [Python](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) and [Node](https://www.freecodecamp.org/news/how-to-install-node-in-your-machines-macos-linux-windows/).
+We recommend using 'Node Version Manager' (NVM) because this repository has a `[.nvmrc](.nvmrc)` file which will ensure you are using the correct version of NodeJS.

 - Run `npm install` to install all the node packages

 We use a `.editorconfig` file to ensure code consistency.
 There are [plugins for the popular editors](https://editorconfig.org/#download).